"I Can't Breathe": George Floyd Begged Police To Stop Kneeing Him In The Neck Before He Died

 Minneapolis Police, who told Refinery29 that they cannot comment on the events at this time, have since come under fire from city and state-level leaders.
 Minneapolis Mayor Jacob Frey said in a statement on Tuesday that "being Black in America should not be a death sentence."

 "For five minutes, we watched a white officer press his knee into a black man’s neck.
 Five minutes.
 When you hear someone calling for help, you’re supposed to help.
 This officer failed in the most basic, human sense."
-Melvin Carter, the mayor of neighboring city St. Paul, also spoke to CNN regarding the horrific video and what it means for police brutality in the U.S.
+Melvin Carter, the mayor of neighbouring city St Paul, also spoke to CNN regarding the horrific video and what it means for police brutality in the US.

 Advertisement